Code-Institute-Submissions/Milestone-Project-177/README.md

 <hr>

+I check if my site is responsive by running the project locally and checking this using Chrome developer tools as well as checking on other devices.

 I test my projects in multiple browsers and different devices.
 I first check the changes that I have made in Google Chrome and check for any errors in the console.
 If no errors / design problems then I will test this on [JS bin](http://jsbin.com/?html,output) to see if the script is doing as intended.